In the 1920s, brothers Melkoum and Mouchegh Petrossian had the extraordinarily avant garde idea of introducing France to sturgeon roe.

 Mulino Marino was established in 1956 when Felice Marino bought the Cossano Belbo mill in the heart of the Langhe in Piedmont, with its three-ancient natural-stone millstones.
 Today, three generations of the Marino family work together in the mill: Felice, who still checks his flours every day despite his ninety-one years of age, his children Ferdinando and Flavio and his grandchildren Fausto, Fulvio and Federico.

 Introducing No1 Botanicals.
 The UK’s only range of drinks containing pure, fresh botanical extracts beautifully blended with natural spring water and authenticated by the scientists of the Royal Botanic Gardens, Kew.
 Extraordinary herbs, carefully chosen for their delicate, aromatic ﬂavours.
 Refreshing and diﬀerent, our wonderful drinks contain no sugar or additives.
-And we don’t use plastics.
+And they don’t use plastics.

 Simple and ambitious, is the research for the maximum quality.
 Experience, innovation, strict rules and new technologies are our concern.
-We work with consciousness and responsibility, always using the best raw material.
+Ursini work with consciousness and responsibility, always using the best raw material.
 Ursini is a family first, then a company.

 RIVSALT product range is designed by Swedish entrepreneur and designer Jens Sandringer.
 Jens came up with the concept while dining at a Japanese Teppanyaki restaurant in Beijing, where the master chef grated salt over the dishes using a large grater and big salt rock.
 A unique experience which sparked the initial product idea complementing the rise of Scandinavian foodie and design trends.
 The original RIVSALT product was launched in Sweden 2013.